 The undulating Dorset countryside is the ideal terrain for two-wheeled exploration, with winding country lanes, small villages and a stretch of coast to discover.
-At both Summer Lodge and The Acorn Inn in Evershot we can arrange for you to do just this.
-Whether you cycle straight from the hotel or travel a short distance to access winding trails through the spectacular rural scenery, these are some of our favourite cycle routes in Dorset to try on your next trip.
+Whether you cycle locally or travel a short distance to access winding trails through the spectacular rural scenery, these are some of our favourite cycle routes in Dorset to try on your next trip.

 Frome Valley Cycle Trail